MicrosoftDocs/Viva/Viva/glint/Team-summary-enable-manage.md

 description: "Team Summary is easily enabled from the Viva Glint admin dashboard, allowing program roles permissions to relevant reports."
 ---

-# Setup and manage the Team Summary dashboard
+# Set up and manage the Team Summary dashboard

 ## Enable Team Summary as the default dashboard